mvolkmann/blog/src/python/anaconda.md

 A confirmation dialog will be displayed.
 Press "Remove" to confirm.

-To add packages, select "Not installed" from the drop-down.
+To add packages to the selected environment, select "Not installed" from the drop-down.
 The search input can be used to filter the list.
 Click the checkbox in front of each package to be installed.
 To install a specific version, right-click the checkbox,